Kanaduchi/vwcoding/docs/index.en.md

     BTC Wallet: `1BKR5d91YUic3aqwc6nTGTMLkGBBrZkkcj`

-!!! info "Translation is in progress"
+!!! info "Translation to English is in progress"
-    Currently this site is written in Russian language.
     If you want to help in translating pages to English language please [follow the instructions](support/#adding-localizations)

 !!! danger "Warning!"